dh1tw/remoteRotator/readme.md

 The dotted red line indicates the mechanical stop of the rotator.
 A green arc segment indicates a limited turning radius for this rotator.
 A blue arc segment indicates the mechanical overlap supported by this rotator.
+These indicators are just visual helpers and are configurable though command line flags or in the config file.

 ## Web Interface (Aggregator)